Leuchtfeuer/auth0-for-typo3/Documentation/Editor/DataType/Index.rst

 You can easily connect your TYPO3 instance with an Auth0 tenant by creating an :ref:`application <editor-dataTypes-application>` record.
 It contains all the necessary Auth0 server authorization configuration and is used to establish a connection with your
-Auth0 server in frontend or backend context.
+Auth0 server in backend context.

 .. toctree::
     :maxdepth: 3